AdobeDocs/real-time-cdp-collaboration.en/help/guide/setup/onboard-audiences.md

 You can add more fields as necessary to ensure accurate data mapping.

+In this step, you can also add any identity crosswalks that you would like to use.

 #### Identity crosswalks

 ![Identity crosswalks screen showing a list of available identity crosswalks with details.](/help/assets/setup/add-manage-audiences/Step-Identity-Crosswalks.png)